Sugar Withdrawal Symptoms and Treatments

 What is Sugar Withdrawal?

 When your body is used to high amounts of sugar regularly, it can be a shock to the system to cut it entirely from your daily lifestyle.
 When this happens, some people experience a myriad of symptoms that are associated with sugar withdrawal.
-These symptoms are described further in the discussion.
+We take a closer look at sugar withdrawal symptoms in this section.

 So what causes sugar withdrawal symptoms and why is cutting sugar from your diet such a challenge to overcome?
 One reason why sugar withdrawal occurs is due to hormones in the body.
 Your body releases certain hormones and compounds in the blood in response to certain daily situations.
 When you consume sugar, your body releases dopamine into the bloodstream.
 Dopamine is widely known as the “happy” hormone that is present when your mind is the most euphoric.
 This euphoria tends to exhibit a level of satisfaction, and when that threshold is met, the brain may feel as though it is satisfied.
 When you bite into a creamy chocolate bar or drink a sugary soda, your brain releases dopamine, which is why you feel so happy when you consume sugar.